tonton-golio/computational_physics/assets/quantum_optics/text/topic1.md

 - The new question is *what kind of fluctuations do they have*?

 # __Can classical electromagnetic describe this fluctuations?__
-In classical electromagnetics, energy of electron in electric field $E(t)$ is
+In classical electromagnetic, energy of electron in electric field $E(t)$ is
 $$ e \cdot E(t) $$
 Thus, when there is no light, there is no fluctuation.
 However, it is known that even without light, there is a fluctuation i.e. quantum